DSaunders/ExampleProfiler/README.md

 ## Running the example

 - Clone the repository
+- Build the solution
 - Open a new Command Prompt window
 - Run `RunExampleApplication.bat` from the root folder

 This will set the environment variables in the Console window and launch a sample Console Application.

 The Console Application's runtime will load the profiler, which will output `Profiler Attached` to the Console - indicating it has been loaded successfully and is running.

+> The example batch file assumes you are running on x64 architecture.
+If you have compiled the application for x86, mofidy the contents of the batch file to point to the correct output folder

 ## How CLR profilers work